projectcalico/calico/v3.5/usage/troubleshooting/faq.md

 ## In Calico for OpenStack, why can't a VM ping its default gateway?

+With typical OpenStack networking drivers other than Calico,

-With other networking implementations, OpenStack VMs in the same Neutron network appear to be directly connected to each other at layer 2 (Ethernet).
-When a VM sends to another VM in the same network, there is no routing at all, from the VM point of view.
+-  OpenStack VMs in the same Neutron network appear to be directly connected to each other at layer 2 (Ethernet).

+-  When a VM sends to another VM in the same network, there is no routing at all, from the VM point of view.
 (Of course there may be routing in the underlay network, because compute hosts may be on different subnets.)

-When a VM sends to something outside its own network, it goes - by simulated layer 2 - to the default gateway first, and then is routed to wherever it is addressed to.
+-  When a VM sends to something outside its own network, it goes - by simulated layer 2 - to the default gateway first, and then is routed to wherever it is addressed to.

 With Calico, this is all different.
 Any packet sent by a VM is layer-2-terminated and IP-routed by the VM's compute host, whether the VM is sending to another VM in the same